gyorilab/protmapper/README.md

 # Protmapper
-The Protmapper maps references to protein sites to the human reference sequence based on UniProt, PhosphoSitePlus, and manual curation.
+The Protmapper maps protein sites to the human reference sequence based on UniProt, PhosphoSitePlus, and manual curation.